- Share your observations

 - Comments: Associated Species: Thuja occidentalis, Coptis trifolia, Polygala pauciflora, Linnaea borealis, Cornus canadensis, Mitella nuda, Gaultheria hispidula, Platanthera obtusata, Carex disperma, C. trisperma.

 Status and Natural Heritage Inventory documented occurrences in Wisconsin

-The table below provides information about the protected status - state and federal - and the rank (S and G Ranks) for Fairy Slipper (Calypso bulbosa).
+The table below provides information about the protected status - state and federal - and the rank (S and G Ranks) for Calypso Orchid (Calypso bulbosa).
 See the Working List Key for more information about abbreviations.
 Counties shaded blue have documented occurrences for this species in the Wisconsin Natural Heritage Inventory database.
 The map is provided as a general reference of where this species has been found to date and is not meant as a range map.

 |Federal Status in Wisconsin||none|